thelindr/Flexbox/README.md

 Done with the main task?
 Here's some ideas for things to continue with:

 1. Make your yearbook responsive.
 Make the photo grid 4 columns on desktop, 2 columns on tablet and 1 column on mobile.
-2. Revisit the stretch goals from the Yearbook Assignment, if you haven't finished those.
+2. Revisit the stretch goals from the first Yearbook Assignment, if you haven't finished those.